johnjmartin/blog/content/posts/first-year-as-a-developer.md

 ]
 ---

+Last year I finished up my degree and went to work for [@Shopify](https://shopify.com).
+I'm currently working as a Developer on the Data Science and Engineering team there.
-These are some anecdotes I thought worth sharing, they were jotted down throughout my first year as a software engineer [@Shopify](https://shopify.com).
+These are five lessons I thought worth sharing, they were jotted down throughout my first year as a software engineer.

 ## Take things slow